mvolkmann/blog/src/astro.md

 This is an alternative to implementing interactive components using another framework such as React, Svelte, or Vue.

+To install the Alpine integration, enter `npx astro add alpinejs`.

 However, Astro components are always rendered at build time or on the server (SSR).
 Unlike with frameworks like React and Svelte, it is not possible